ccswbs/UoGd7-Training/siteimprove.md

 * SiteImprove is a service that regularly crawls your organizational website and tracks any broken links, spelling errors, and accessibility issues.
 * Fixing any spelling or link errors reported by SiteImprove requires the user to edit a page within the University of Guelph's content management system, Drupal 7.
 * SiteImprove does NOT affect or edit pages within any site.
-* Users can [login to the SiteImprove](http://my.siteimprove.com/) to view detailed information about their department’s site.
+* Users can [login to the SiteImprove](http://my.siteimprove.com/) to view detailed information about their departments site.
 * SiteImprove can email users every five (5) days with a report on a site.
 * Users who maintain multiple sites can view a report on each of those specific sites by selecting the appropriate Group from the dropdown menu at the top of the dashboard titled (ADD TITLE).
 * SiteImprove does rank pages on the number of errors based on a scale of 0-10 (10 is best).